-Employers must make the following deductions from their employee's salary:
+Employers must make the following deductions from the wages of their employees:

 - Income tax.
 Withholdings are made in accordance to the tax schedule for individuals.
-Salaries of 34,106.75 DOP a month or less are exempt.
+Salaries of 34,685.00 DOP a month or less are exempt.
 Withholdings must be disbursed to the DGII every month. - Social Security.
-The Dominican Social Security system contemplates three types of assistance: (a) health insurance, (b) occupational risk insurance, and (c) insurance for health and labor risks.
+The Dominican Social Security system contemplates three types of assistance: (a) health insurance, (b) occupational risk insurance, and (c) incapacity or retirement fund.
 The system is funded by a percentage of employees' salaries made by both employee and employer in the proportions described below: